henrythemes/jekyll-bootstrap-theme/RNAseqLabs/IGV.md

 In IGV, select File > Load from File ... and navigate to the file of interest.
 From the file extension, IGV will automatically treat the information in the file accordingly.

-##Visualizing a BED, BAM or GTF file located on http
+##Visualizing a BED, BAM or GTF file from URL

-In IGV, select File > Load from File ... and navigate to the BED/GTF file (on Uppmax according to above or to the location where you downloaded it locally).
-From the BED/GTF file extension, IGV will automatically treat the information in the file accordingly.
+In IGV, select File > Load from URL ...
+A window will pop up and ask you to give the correct URL to the file you want to view.
+Paste in the URL and the file will be downloaded.
+From the file extension, IGV will automatically treat the information in the file accordingly.